nipy/nibabel/doc/source/dicom/dicom_intro.rst

 PS 3.4 F.7.1).
 For this reason a SOP class is best described as the pairing of a *DIMSE service group* with an IOD, where the DIMSE service group usually contains just one DIMSE service, but sometimes has more.
-For example, the "MR Image Storage SOP class has a DIMSE service group of one element ["C-STORE"].
+For example, the "MR Image Storage" SOP class has a DIMSE service group of one element ["C-STORE"].
 The "Modality Performed Procedure Step" SOP class has a DIMSE service group with two elements: ["N-CREATE", "N-SET"].